Texas Health and Human Services

 Content begins here

-Mom Can Breastfeed in Public
+Moms Can Breastfeed In Public

 The Texas legislature created the Texas Mother-Friendly Worksite designation to recognize public and private businesses that support breastfeeding.